dulcirena/TAD-triforce/README.md

 - **DISSMISS_CHR**: The name of the chromosome you want to dissmiss during the analysis.
 - **FILE_ARROWHEAD**: Arrowhead's TAD calling file (e.g. 10000_blocks)
 - **HICEXPLORER_ARROWHEAD**: HiCExplorer's TAD calling file.
 Should end with domains.bed

+See the file src/run_test.sh for a working example.

+Output:

+All the outputs are stored in the directory WORK_DIR/out/
+- **structure_CHR.html**: An interactive file per chromosome (CHR) showing the breakpoints of the TAD separation score (TAD-SS) according to the structural change analysis (SCA).
+SCA breaks the TAD-SS in genomic regions that exhibit similar contact trends.
+The width of each breakpoint (lightgreen) represent its confidence interval.
+- **confidenceIntervalCHR.tsv**: The coordinates of the 5% and 95% CI for each breakpoint.
+The coordinate of the 50% CI is used in the downstream analysis.
+- **avgSCregion_boxplot.html**: Boxplot showing the distribution of the average TAD separation score in each SCA-region.
+Only the regions above the overall median are kept for downstream analysis.
+- **domainSizes_files**: Distribution of TAD legth in the different steps of the analysis.
+Usually the TADs computed by the majority vote script produces longer TADs because it merges the regions of consecutive TADs.
+- **orography_out.bed**: All classified regions.
+Includes a color column to be use for visualization in HiCExplorer.
+- **mountains_out.bed**: High-condifence TADs
+- **hills_out.bed**: Fuzzy regions
+- **valleys_out.bed**: Out of TAD regions